lowla/lowladb-json-database/browser.md

 <div id="Syncing">

 ## Syncing ##
 You initiate sync with the `sync` method.
-This will perform an incremental, bi-directional sync with the specified server and, optionally, leave the sync channel open for real-time updates.
-If you choose to enable real-time sync, LowlaDB will call your `on` callbacks for any active queries whenever changes are made to a collection.
+This will perform an incremental, bi-directional sync with the specified server and, optionally, leave the sync channel open for further updates.
+If you do not provide any options, this method will sync once.
+Otherwise you can specify either scheduled syncs via polling or real-time updates via socket.io.
+However you sync, LowlaDB will always call your `on` callbacks for any active queries whenever changes are made to a collection.

 {% highlight javascript %}
-lowla.sync('syncServer', { /* options e.g. authentication, leave channel open */ });
+lowla.sync('syncServer', { /* options */ });
 {% endhighlight %}

+Supported options are

+`socket`
+: If socket.io is enabled on your page (by including a script tag for socket.io before the script tag for LowlaDB) then LowlaDB will automatically use it to provide real-time syncing.
+If you do *not* want this to happen then set the `socket` property to `false`.

+`pollFrequency`
+: The number of seconds to wait before syncing again.
+If specified, LowlaDB will not use socket.io.
+In most situations, real-time sync using socket.io offers both better performance and a better user experience than polling.

 <div id="SyncEvents">